 Nora has experience as coach as well as a trainer, having worked as a family therapist with all kinds of conflict transformation topics.
 She can give you powerful perspectives to consider when it comes to understanding your situation, focusing on your needs and taking action when planning your future.

 Conflict coaching is a person to person process dedicated to help you look at your situation and develop some effective responses to improve it fast.
 Single coaching sessions help you to do a quick exploration of your marital conflict situation and have a clearer understanding of your choices.
 As you become aware of your options, you will get the support necessary to make the tight decisions.

 Sessions can be delivered over the phone, Skype, or other electronic media.
 You can also use only email.
-You will use email to deliver your home work between session one and two.

 Here is Janice's testimonial:

 "I have been married 28 years to a passive/aggressive man who kept me thoroughly confused and off center the entire marriage.
 The worst part was not being able to identify whether the problem was me or him.
 While in therapy a couple of years ago, my therapist suggested I read some literature about passive/aggressive men.
 After reading some of your articles and e-books first, and then talking to you personally I finally found peace at last!
 By putting a name to the problem and researching it as the personality disorder I believe it to be, I am now able to heal and walk away from the relationship without the heartache and pain I have felt so many times when contemplating separation or divorce.